 Every year in Canada approximately 2,500 people are injured because of machine-related incidents.
 That is a shocking number of people who are injured because of something that is so easily preventable.
 So what can you do in order to prevent your employees and company from contributing to this statistic?
 The answer is simple, Machine Guarding.
-Unfortunately though many people either do not machine guard their equipment or they simply do not do it correctly, so with that in mind here are 5 Serious Machine Guarding Problems that you may be doing.
+Unfortunately, though many people either do not machine guard their equipment or they simply do not do it correctly, so with that in mind here are 5 Serious Machine Guarding Problems that you may be doing.

 - Lack of understanding of Machine Guarding Requirements

 Many employers either do not know or do not fully understand what exactly is required in order to fully ensure a machine is safely guarded to meet OSHA/OHSA requirements.
-If you fall under this category you can check out this article or my previous blog post about the Machine Safety Blitz.
+If you fall into this category you can check out this article or my previous blog post about the Machine Safety Blitz.

 - Improper Design or Installation

 Inexperienced designers and installers may make mistakes when installing or maintaining your machine guarding equipment, which is why it is important to pick a company that has a lot experience in hazard assessment and onsite evaluations.